Chidroop-i/SecureSuffrage/README.md

 ### Micro Democracy
 Democracy is a system where citizens exercise the power by electing representatives, where in people’s voice needs to be heard from time to time but for a country like ours it is impossible to conduct an election so often.
 So it’s time to bring back the power to the people.

 <b>Secure Suffrage </b>aims to create a platform where we can establish a two-way channel between the citizen and their representatives.
-Where Major policies or complaints can be raised and the constituency members can vote on it or raise issues.
+Where Major policies or complaints can be raised and the constituency members can vote on it.

 ## Technology Stack
     Azure Blockchain Workbench